waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ### `cursor`

 The `cursor` option specifies the starting index for retrieving messages.
-For example, consider a query that retrieves the first `10` messages and then continues with the next `10` messages:
+For example, consider a query that retrieves the first page messages and then continues with the next page:

 ```js
 import { waku } from "@waku/sdk";